Get Cracking – May is National Egg Month

 Also during National Egg Month, Ohio’s EGGsperts are sharing fun facts about the incredible edible egg:

-- Ohio is the second-largest egg farming state in the nation, producing more than 9 billion eggs annually;
+- Ohio is one of the largest egg farming states in the nation, producing approximately 9 billion eggs annually;

 - One large egg has 6 grams of high-quality protein, 13 essential nutrients and 9 amino acids;